Caesars Superdome: Major League Baseball exhibitions

 The Minnesota Twins and the Houston Astros played an exhibition game on April 6, 1976.
 The New York Yankees played exhibition games at the Superdome in 1980, 1981, 1982, and 1983.
 The Yankees hosted the Baltimore Orioles on March 15 and 16, 1980.
 45,152 spectators watched the Yankees beat the Orioles 9–3 on March 15, 1980.
 The following day, 43,339 fans saw Floyd Rayford lead the Orioles to a 7–1 win over the Yankees.
 In 1981, the Yankees played the New York Mets, Philadelphia Philles and Pittsburgh Pirates in the dome.
 In 1982, the Yankees played the Montreal Expos and Texas Rangers and late in 1982, the Yankees considered opening the 1983 regular season at the Superdome if Yankee Stadium would not be ready yet after renovations.
 The 1983 New York Yankees also played the Montreal Expos and Toronto Blue Jays in the Superdome that year.
 The Philadelphia Phillies and St. Louis Cardinals closed the 1984 spring training season with two games at the dome on March 31, 1984, and April 1, 1984.
 In what was a preview of the 1989 World Series, the Oakland A's played the San Francisco Giants in two games on March 28–29, 1989.
 In 1991, the Los Angeles Dodgers played the Oakland A's in two games on March 22–23, 1991.
 The A's also played the New York Mets in two contests on March 26–27, 1993.
 In 1994, the Boston Red Sox played the New York Yankees in two games on April 1–2, 1994.
 The last professional baseball games played in the Superdome occurred on April 3–4, 1999, when the Chicago Cubs and Minnesota Twins played a two-game series dubbed the "New Orleans Major League Baseball Classic."

 Busch Challenge/Winn-Dixie Showdown

 The Busch Challenge/Winn-Dixie Showdown was a college baseball tournament held in the Superdome from 1987 to 1999.
 LSU, Tulane and University of New Orleans played an in-state team and out-of-state teams from Alabama, Arkansas, California, Florida, Georgia, Mississippi, North Carolina, Oklahoma and Texas in the annual tournament.
 The in-state team was Louisiana-Lafayette.
 The out-of-state teams were Alabama, Arkansas, Auburn, Cal State Fullerton, Duke, Florida, Florida State, Georgia, Georgia Southern, Georgia Tech, Houston, Lamar, Miami (FL), Mississippi State, NC State, North Carolina, Oklahoma, Oklahoma State, Ole Miss, Oral Roberts, South Alabama, Southern California, Southern Mississippi, Texas A&M, UCLA.

+Savannah Bananas World Tour

+For the first time in several years, the Superdome welcomed baseball back into the stadium for two consecutive nights, hosting the Savannah Bananas 2026 Banana Ball World Tour.
+Both games hosted sold out crowds each night, for a Superdome attendance record for events on consecutive nights.